 There are platforms for creating e-commerce stores all over the web.
 WooCommerce, Magento, Prestashop, and Shopify are among the most popular ones.
-However, if you’re thinking about how to monetize your project online or how to begin an e-commerce store via WordPress, WooCommerce is one of the most efficient solutions.
+However, if you’re thinking about monetizing your online project or starting an e-commerce store via WordPress, WooCommerce is one of the most efficient solutions.

 - 93.7% of WordPress online stores choose the WooCommerce plugin.

-- There are over 6,000 WooCommerce plugins in the WordPress directory.
+- There are 980 WooCommerce plugins in the WordPress directory.

 Combining WordPress with WooCommerce is a successful strategy that will allow you to take your e-commerce to new horizons with a very low investment.
 Learn more about it from the infographic that follows!

 If these numbers fascinate you, why not explore and discover more about this e-commerce software and the complete statistics behind its success?

 What Is WooCommerce?

 WooCommerce is used to create an e-commerce website you can install on WordPress.
 Simply put, it’s an open-source extension of WordPress.

 In a nutshell, WooCommerce is a free program you install in WordPress to add to the features that already come by default.
 It gives you several additional inventory management functionalities focused on creating and managing an e-commerce store within your website.

 How WooCommerce Works, and How It Can Be Free